collegeimprovements/events/docs/claude/EFFECT_IMPL.md

   if ctx.amount > 0, do: :ok, else: {:error, :invalid_amount}
 end)

-# Guard - assert condition, halt with error if false
+# Require - assert condition, halt with error if false
-# Unlike validate which is a step, guard is a gate that doesn't advance the pipeline
+# Unlike validate which is a step, require is a gate that doesn't advance the pipeline
-@spec guard(Effect.t(), atom(), condition_fun(), error_term()) :: Effect.t()
+@spec require(Effect.t(), atom(), condition_fun(), error_term()) :: Effect.t()
-Effect.guard(effect, :authorized, & &1.user.admin?, :unauthorized)
+Effect.require(effect, :authorized, & &1.user.admin?, :unauthorized)
-# Guards are for preconditions: "stop here if X is not true"
+# Require is for preconditions: "this condition is required to proceed"
 # They don't produce output, just validate invariants

 # Tap - side effect, doesn't modify context